-The optimisations described above take place at the final stage of the code generation process where any given form is represented as simple loop and algebra instructions.
+The optimisations described above take place at the final stage of the code gen-ACM Transactions on Mathematical Software, Vol. V, No. N, Month 20YY. eration process where any given form is represented as simple loop and algebra instructions.
 Therefore, the optimisations are general and apply to all forms and elements that can be handled by FFC.

-The generated code for the weighted Laplacian form in Figure 2 demonstrates the three optimisations described above.
-The values of basis functions have been tabulated in the variables Psi_w , which is the basis for the function w, and Psi_vu , which contains derivatives of the basis for the test function v and the trial function u.
-A zero in the table Psi_vu has been eliminated, which reduces the size of the loops over i and j, corresponding to i_1 and i_2 in equation (4), from three to two.
-Note also that for each combination of α_1 and α_2 in equation (4), we can evaluate the expression using only three operations.
+The generated code for the weighted Laplacian form, using linear Lagrange basis functions in two dimensions, is shown in Figure 2 and demonstrates the three optimisations described above.
+The values of basis functions have been tabulated in the variables $Psi_w$ , which is the basis for the function w, and $Psi_vu$ , which contains derivatives of the basis for the test function v and the trial function u.
+A zero in the table Psi\vu has been eliminated, which reduces the size of the loops over i and j, corresponding to $i_1$ and $i_2$ in equation (4), from three to two.
+Note also that for each combination of $\alpha_1$ and $\alpha_2$ in equation (4), we can evaluate the expression using only three operations.
 Therefore, increasing the number of functions and derivatives in the form will in general not lead to an as dramatic increase in the form representation complexity compared to the tensor contraction representation, although additional functions might lead to an increase in the number of quadrature points needed for exact integration.
 While the above optimisations are straightforward for simple forms and elements, their implementation using conventional programming approaches requires manual inspection of the form and the basis.
 This is often done in specialised codes, but the extension to non-trivial forms is difficult, time consuming and error prone.
-Furthermore, optimised code often bears little relation to the mathematical problem at hand.
+Furthermore, the optimised code may bear little relation to the mathematical problem at hand.
 This makes maintenance and re-use of the hand-generated code problematic.

-Our early attempts at generating code for the quadrature representation employed only the tabulation of basis functions as an optimisation strategy and led to disappointing performance results, both in terms of run time performance and the time required for code generation.
+Our early attempts at generating code for the quadrature representation employed only the tabulation of basis functions as an optimisation strategy and led to disappointing performance results.
 Adding a run time test for operations on zeros led to a performance increase, but also led to a significant increase in the time required for the C++ compilation of the generated code.
 A priori elimination of operations on zeroes yielded run time improvements and a significant reduction in the time required to compile the generated code.
-For complicated forms, it was the optimisation of loops that led to dramatic performance improvements in both the code generation time and the run time performance.
+For complicated forms, it was the optimisation of loops that led to dramatic performance improvements in the run time performance.
 With the optimisation of the loops, for complicated forms we have observed improvements in the run time performance of several orders of magnitude over automatically generated code which did not optimise the quadrature loops.